oakesja/androidExamples/tests/tests.md

 # Instrumentation Frameworks
-Instrumentation testing frameworks use the ActivityInstrumentationTestCase or ActivityInstrumentationTestCase2 and are required to be ran on an actual Android device or emulator.
+Instrumentation testing frameworks are required to be ran on an actual Android device or emulator.
 These types of tests should not be used as unit tests due to the complexity of the Android Activity life cycle, and the amount of time required to run them.
 Instead these types of tests should be used for testing UI elements, integration between multiple activities, or acceptance testing.
 Due to this high level of testing, mocking should generally be avoided.
 An exception to this would be producing error cases for an external API.

 ##[Robotium](https://code.google.com/p/robotium/)